 Correspondence, field studies, reports, scientific data, photographs, and maps that document the career of Pope A. Lawrence, an environmental health scientist.
 An Archives Unbound database.
 Coverage: 1924-1983.

 One person in seven experiences disability, yet the story of this community and its contributions is largely absent from the scholarly record.
 Access to the primary and secondary source materialswithin this collection enables you to include this important piece of the puzzle in your research.

 Traces the progress of the Constitution and Bill of Rights through each of the thirteen states conventions.
-Convention and legislative records, private papers, newspapers, broadsides, and pamphlets.
+Convention and legislative records, private papers, letters, newspapers, broadsides, and pamphlets.
 Fully searchable.
 A Rotunda Collections database.
 Coverage: 1776-1791.

 All known correspondence of Dolley Madison, wife of President James Madison.
 A Rotunda Collections database.
 Coverage ongoing, begins 1788.

 Drama from Alexander Street features performances of the most significant dramatic literature of the nineteenth, twentieth, and twenty-first centuries.
 These performances are from works spanning from Shakespeare to modern day playwrights.
 The topics covered in these works touch on subjects in the humanities, social sciences, theatre, hard sciences, law, medicine, and virtually every other field of study.

 Dublin Castle Records contains records of the British administration in Ireland prior to 1922, a crucial period which saw the rise of Parnell and the Land War in 1880 through to the establishment of the Irish Free State in 1921.
 This collection comprises materials from Series CO 904, The National Archives, Kew, UK.
 An Archives Unbound database.
 Coverage: 1798-1926.